0adri3n/agriF4rm/README.md

 Extract it and start ```agriF4rm.exe```

+Windows can block it because I use a translator for python to exe, and Windows don't rlly like it :P

 You also download the source code and use it with Python (download the used modules before !) :
 ```bash
 python agriF4rm.py